sassquad/androidz/README.md

 You will also notice that the actual game listing appears more compressed than the other two listings, this was done to reduce memory.
 I do recall that an attempt to make the code cleaner resulted in error messages concerning lack of memory, so I had to dispense with code readability.

 I've added the code here so that it is easier to browse for historical purposes.

+## How to build

+If you wish to build your own disc image of the game, you'll need Beebasm installed on your computer.
+If you are using Visual Studio Code, then you can use the Task feature to build an image via Ctrl-Shift-B. This will assemble the contents of the src folder, and create the Android.ssd image, for use in your machine, or emulator of choice.